CELPIP Speaking TaskDescribing a Scene

 Description - Foreground:

-"In the foreground, there are several colorful vendor stalls with red, blue, and yellow awnings.
-The vendors are displaying fresh fruits and vegetables, including bright red tomatoes, green leafy vegetables, and yellow peppers."
+"In the foreground, there are several vendor tables covered with fresh fruits and vegetables.
+I can see bright red tomatoes, green vegetables, and yellow peppers arranged neatly, which makes the market look lively and inviting."

 Description - Middle Ground: